Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-17: Data Seeder Configuration Implementation

+Today we implemented a configurable data seeder system to make it easier to set up the application with sample data:

+1. **Analysis Phase**:
+   - Examined the current state of the data seeder in the application
+   - Identified hardcoded sample data and lack of configuration options
+   - Analyzed the existing data seeding logic

+2. **Implementation Phase**:
+   - Created a DataSeederConfig model with options for data volume, types, and randomization
+   - Implemented data seeder presets (minimal, standard, comprehensive, demo, testing, development)
+   - Created a DataGenerator utility for generating random data
+   - Enhanced DataSeeder class to use configuration options
+   - Added persistence for configuration using PreferencesService
+   - Created a UI for configuring the data seeder in the settings screen

+3. **Integration Phase**:
+   - Integrated the data seeder configuration with the settings screen
+   - Added methods to save and load configuration
+   - Implemented database reseeding functionality
+   - Added proper error handling and feedback

+This implementation provides several benefits:

+- Makes it easier to set up the application with different types and amounts of sample data
+- Provides options for testing with different data volumes
+- Allows users to customize the sample data to their needs
+- Improves the development experience with configurable data seeding

 ## 2025-06-16: Error Handling Standardization

 Today we standardized the error handling system throughout the application: